 On March 27, 2020, President Trump signed into law the CARES Act.
 The CARES Act, among other things, includes provisions relating to refundable payroll tax credits, deferment of employer side social security payments, net operating loss carryback periods, alternative minimum tax credit refunds, modifications to the net interest deduction limitations and technical corrections to tax depreciation methods for qualified improvement property.
-The Company is estimating to carryback the net operating losses which is expected to result in a refund claim of approximately \$ 13.2 million.
+The Company is estimating to carryback the net operating losses which is expected to result in a refund claim of approximately \$7.7 million.
 The Company will continue to examine the impacts this CARES Act may have on its business.

 The Company recognizes accrued interest related to unrecognized tax benefits and penalties as income tax expense.
-Related to the unrecognized tax benefits, noted above, the Company has no new uncertain tax position as of March 31, 2020.
+Related to the unrecognized tax benefits, noted above, the Company has no new uncertain tax position as of March 31, 2021.

 The Company files federal and various state income tax returns.
-The Company is subject to tax examinations for tax year 2016 and forward all taxing jurisdictions.
-The Company is currently under federal audit for the year ended March 31, 2017.
+The Company is subject to tax examinations for tax year 2014 and forward in the federal jurisdiction and 2017 and forward in all applicable state taxing jurisdictions.